How to read a book

 This is the subject of Arthur Melzer’s superb 2014 book, Philosophy Between the Lines.
 I’ve been rereading it over the last month.
 Melzer is an incredible teacher.
 Just about every page of the book provides a model of, and a lesson in, humane learning.
 Damon Linker’s admiring review for The Week offers a particularly good summary.

-Melzer uses the terms “politic irony” and “pedagogic irony” to express the motives of those who wrote about politics but obscured their true thought.
+Melzer uses the terms “politic irony” and “pedagogic irony” to express the means of those who wrote about politics but obscured their true thought.
 “Politic irony” is defensive.
 In illiberal societies, one can’t say what he really thinks about the defects of the powers that be.
 The fear of persecution counsels prudence.
 One must write in the most guarded terms.
 One must speak somehow in Aesopian language, as they put it in the regimes of Tsarist Russia and Soviet Union.

 The irony also serves a “pedagogic purpose.”
 Ironic literature imposes a discipline on the reader.
 It compels the motivated reader to rise to the challenge.
 Melzer quotes Aquinas: “The very hiding of truth in figures is useful for the exercise of thoughtful minds.”

 I highly recommend Melzer’s book.
 I should add that I wish it included a reading of an author who wrote in the style he so brilliantly expounds.
-Instead, he reserves the exercise to a late chapter (“A Beginner’s Guide to Esoteric Reading”) and confines it to the reading of an ambiguous personal letter of his own creation.
-It is a hilarious example of the natural uses of esoteric writing.
 I have in mind something like Allan Bloom’s opening essay in his Giants and Dwarfs on Gulliver’s Travels, but what Melzer has done within the four corners of his book is more than enough.
 There are many excellent books seeking to unravel Plato and his successors for the inquiring reader.
+Instead, he reserves the exercise to a late chapter (“A Beginner’s Guide to Esoteric Reading”) and confines it to the interpretation of an ambiguous personal letter of his own creation.
+It is a hilarious example of the natural uses of esoteric writing.

 I took a lot of great courses in college, but Comparative Literature 22 (literature of the Renaissance) was easily one of the best.
 Taught by Dain Trafton, just about every class referred in one way or another precisely to “politic and pedagogic irony.”
-We read The Prince, Utopia, The Praise of Folly, Don Quixote, Gargantua and Pantagruel, and a few of Montaigne’s Essays (I’m pretty sure “Of Cannibals” and one other).
+We read The Prince, Utopia, The Praise of Folly, Don Quixote, Gargantua and Pantagruel, The Courtier and a few of Montaigne’s Essays (I’m pretty sure “Of Cannibals” and one other).

 Professor Trafton taught the course as a seminar in two-hour classes twice a week.
 He is a wonderful (now retired) teacher.
+A specialist in Shakespeare, he loved the literature of the period.
 The students were good too.
 I vividly remember one observing of the opening of Don Quixote that tilting at windmills didn’t seem to be all it has since been cracked up to be.

 These are all entertaining and challenging books.
 What Professor Trafton had to say about Gargantua and Pantagruel is a complete loss to me.
 I wrote him to ask if he might remind me.
 He responded: